 Write scientific papers, submit grant applications

-- Transferable skills and other public relevant courses are part of the PhD training.
+- General scientific skills are part of the PhD training.
 In particular, students should be able to:

 - Conduct ethical and responsible research, adhere to all local, national and international rules and codes of ethically sound and responsible research.